SlimefunGuguProject/IDreamOfEasy/README.md

 > - **kohlth** - "chisel: right click any block with pillar/chiseled forms to swap between its chiseled, pillar, smooth, and normal forms (basically a portable stone cutter?)"
 [Chisel]
 > - **TheBusyBiscuit** - "An Electric Explosive Pickaxe that consumes power instead of durability."
 [Electric Explosive Pickaxe/Shovel]
 > - **bird** - "Potion of Bad Omen: Drink to acquire one level of Bad Omen.
 Could even require an ominous banner to craft.
 Useful for when there is no/inaccessible outpost and patrols are hard to come by."
 [Bad Omen Potion]
 >    -  Note: I did not use the Ominous Banner as an ingrediant due to complications with banner "designing" for recipe usage.
-> - **punished_Garett** - "Make notch apple be craftable in advanced crafting table (multiblock: crafting table on dispenser)."
-[Enchanted Golden Apple]
+> - **BurningBrimstone** - ""Creative Energy Source", "Creative Transmitter", and "Creative Capacitor" Items retrieved from /sf cheat that give "infinite" energy, gps complexity, and energy storage.
+Would be useful for testing.
+(Infinite probably being a convenient power of 2)" [Creative Transmitter/Capacitor/Generator]
+>    -  Note: The word "infinite" isn't actually infinite, like BurningBrimstone mentions.
+This is simply a java limit!
+> - **TheBusyBiscuit** - "An Electric Poison Extractor.
+You insert a glass bottle and something poisonous to get a vial/potion of poison.
+That "something" could be one of the following: 1 Posionous Potato, 1 Pufferfish, 2 Spider Eyes, 8 Rotten Flesh, 4 Mushrooms?"
+[Electric Poison Extractor]
+> - **Monster_Engineer** - "Slime Bonemeal - a slimeball surrounded by bonemeal, when thrown onto a slime will increase its size."
+[Slime Meal]
+> - **TheBusyBiscuit** - "What about an alarm clock or a timer item which you can right click to set the alarm..."
+[Alarm Clock]
+>    -  Note: There's alot more to this suggestion including reminder text and a placeable version.
+Those will come in the future!
 </details>

 ## Items